Elsa Jayne

 Anishinaabe Teachings

 The interconnectedness between all living things is at the core of what I share in the classroom.
-It is important to me to take time and share about our active part in living in relationship with the land, and how that also extends to caring for ourselves and each other.
+It is important to me to take time and teach about our active part in living in relationship with the land, and how that also extends to caring for ourselves and each other.

 Mino-Bimaadiziwin in Anishinaabemowin means “A Good Life” and this is what we strive for as Anishinaabe.
 I use examples from the land and from the Anishinaabemowin language to bring this concept to life.